Timings : 10:00 AM - 6:00 PM (Tuesday to Sunday)

 Foreigners: INR 250

-The Partition Museum is the first-ever museum in the entire world to focus on the stories and trauma of the millions who had to suffer the consequences of a ruthless partition that affected this entire subcontinent.
-Located at Town Hall in Amritsar, developed by the Arts and Cultural Heritage Trust (TAACHT), the museum is a part of the newly inaugurated Heritage Street at Amritsar, which begins from the Golden Temple and ends at the Town Hall.
+The Partition Museum in Amritsar is a museum housing a collection of stories, memoirs, art and artefacts that hold the memory of the time before, during and after the partition of British India.
+Located at the Town Hall in Amritsar and developed by the Arts and Cultural Heritage Trust (TAACHT), the museum is a part of the newly inaugurated Heritage Street at Amritsar, which begins from the Golden Temple and ends at the Town Hall.

-The collections at the Partition Museum include newspaper clippings, photographs as well as personal items that were donated by people who had witnessed and lived during the Partition.
+The exhibits at the Partition Museum include newspaper clippings, photographs as well as personal items that were donated by people who had witnessed and lived during the Partition.
 TAACHT aims to establish the Partition Museum as a world-class physical museum dedicated to the memories of the partition of the sub-continent in 1947.
 The museum is devoted primarily to the victims & survivors, and their lasting legacy.
-Undoubtedly one of the most brutal events in the history of the Indian sub-continent, it witnessed the disorganised displacement of twelve million people to a new land, causing the painful demise of over two million people.